 Why Artificial Intelligence is transforming the insurance industry

-Artificial Intelligence (AI) was the hype of 2018 and also in 2019 we will see great advances in artificial intelligence.
+Artificial Intelligence (AI) started to become a very hot topic in 2018.
 Companies are increasingly focusing on the possibilities of artificial intelligence.
-The integration of AI by large companies has grown by 270 percent in the past four years, says research agency Gartner.
-In the past year alone, the integration has tripled.
-37 percent of companies now use artificial intelligence in one way or another.
+The integration of AI by large companies has grown by 270 percent in the past four years, according to research agency Gartner.
+In 2018 alone, the integration of AI applications has tripled: 37 percent of companies now use artificial intelligence in one way or another.

-The 4 main reasons why AI became a hype
+The 4 main reasons why AI became so popular

-1. Massive amounts of data are available.
-According to the McKinsey Global Institute, the volume of data continues to double every three years as information pours in from digital platforms, wireless sensors, virtual reality applications and billions of mobile phones.
+1. Massive amounts of data are being collected by companies.
+According to the McKinsey Global Institute, the volume of collected data by companies continues to double every three years as information pours in from digital platforms, wireless sensors, virtual reality applications and billions of mobile phones.
 A report from IBM states that 90% of the data in the world today has been created in the last two years alone, at two quintillion bytes of data a day.

 2. Processing power has skyrocketed: According to Intel, their chips can now run over 10 trillion calculations per second.
 To give an idea of the scale: If you had a dollar bill for each calculation and then stacked those dollar bills on top of one another, the stack could go to the moon and back, and then get halfway back to the moon again.

-4. Frameworks or software development kits: AI used to be known as a field for total nerds and geniuses, but due to the development of various libraries and frameworks, it has become a friendlier IT field and has lots of people going into it.
+4. Frameworks or software development kits: AI used to be very inaccessible, but due to the development of various libraries and frameworks, it scares fewer people off and actually became a more accessible practice.

-In the insurance industry this fast-growing technology has also already made its appearance.
-Several insurers have already implemented AI applications such as chatbots/AI assistants, behavioural premium pricing, text classification, P&C claims processing and many more.
+In the insurance industry, AI already made its first appearance.
+Several insurers have implemented AI applications such as chatbots/AI assistants, behavioural premium pricing, text classification, P&C claims processing and many more.
 Ninety-eight percent of insurance executives believe that cognitive computing will play a disruptive role in the insurance industry.
 Here are some examples of how AI is changing the insurance business in Belgium and abroad:

-1. In January 2018 Generali Belgium launched a first for Europe: The Generali Quick Quote Car.
-This is the first digital application in Europe able to calculate annual premiums on the basis of a vehicle photo.
-By uploading a photograph of the vehicle, along with the driver’s age and by using geo-positioning and number plate identification, the Quick Quote calculates within 60 seconds the annual premium.
+1. In January 2018 Generali Belgium launched a first AI application for Europe: The Generali Quick Quote Car.
+This is the first digital application in Europe that is able to calculate annual premiums on the basis of an image of the vehicle.
+By uploading a photograph of the vehicle, along with the driver’s age and by using geo-positioning and number plate identification, the Quick Quote calculates the annual premium within 60 seconds.

-3. Ageas also uses AI within the marketing department.
-AI-technology can be an alternative for the more traditional client segmentation.
-AI offers the possibility to bring the right product at the right moment and through the right channel to the customer.
-At Ageas for example, predictions are made based on client data that is shared with their partners.
+3. At Ageas for example, they use AI within the marketing department.
+AI-technology can be an alternative for the more traditional client segmentation, as it offers the possibility to bring the right product at the right moment and through the right channel to the customer.
+At Ageas, predictions are made based on client data that is shared with their partners.
 If, for example, a customer took a loan for a car 4 years ago, he will probably be thinking about buying a new car.
-This way marketing becomes much more predictable and efficient.
+This way, marketing becomes much more predictable and efficient.
 And clients don’t get overloaded by irrelevant offers.

-AI went from a buzzword in 2018 to reality in 2019 and it will continue solving business problems and bringing new ideas to life as insurers strive to get the most business value and competitive advantage from their existing data.
+AI went from a buzzword in 2018 to reality in 2019 and it will continue to solve business problems and bring new ideas to life as insurance companies strive to get the most business value and competitive advantage from their existing data.

-At thewave we combine profound knowledge of insurance with new technologies to build practical solutions for insurers and brokers.
+At thewave, we combine a profound knowledge of the insurance industry with new technologies to build practical solutions for insurers and brokers.
 Feel free to contact us via email@example.com for more information.